wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/finish.md

 +TTW_separator
 ```

-Press F5 to refresh MO2 and if everything went correctly, the list of plugins in the right pane will be reordered.
-If you installed all of the mods in the guide then the final plugin should be `CC - 3D Rain.esp`, however if you opted to skip some mods then it may be something else.
-This is fine, as long as you saw the list of plugins being reordered after refreshing.
+Press F5 to refresh MO2 and if everything went correctly, the list of Mods in the left pane will be reordered.
+If you installed all of the mods in the guide then the final plugin should be `+Tales Of Two Wastelands`

-Click the <button>**Create a Backup**</button> button so if something ever goes wrong you can instantly restore this load order:
+Click the <button>**Create a Backup**</button> buttons so if something ever goes wrong you can instantly restore this load order and modlist:

 ![MO2 Backup Load Order Button](../static/img/backup.webp)